 Come enjoy an up-close and intimate look at wolves and wolfdogs.
 This tour requires a booking in advance!
-Gain a better understanding about wolf behaviour through the wolfdogs at our sanctuary and how this behaviour fundamentally differs from domestic dogs.
-This is also a great opportunity to learn about the importance of wolves in our ecosystem, and why it’s so important to preserve them in our natural environment.
+Gain a better understanding about wolf behaviour through the wolfdogs at the sanctuary and how this behaviour fundamentally differs from domestic dogs.
+This is also a great opportunity to learn about the importance of wolves in the ecosystem, and why it’s so important to preserve them in our natural environment.
 This exclusive tour has limited availability and restricted numbers per tour to ensure the wolfdogs stay inquisitive and close during your visit.
 You will also have plenty of photo opportunities and ample time to speak with a sanctuary team member leading the tour.

 Want to know more about wolfdogs?
 Enjoy the opportunity to learn all about the sanctuary and get an introduction to what wolfdogs are all about.
 This is a great way to photograph one of the packs of wolfdogs as well as having full access to one of the wolfdog experts.
 In addition to the Sanctuary Walk, this tour provides an introduction to wolfdogs as guests are taken inside one of the enclosures and given a 30 minute presentation on wolfdogs.
-Guests can expect to learn general information on wolfdogs and our mission at the sanctuary.
+Guests can expect to learn general information on wolfdogs and the mission of the sanctuary.
 There is no interaction with the wolfdogs on this tour.

-An interpretive walk through the sanctuary allows visitors to see the sanctuary and view our various packs of wolfdogs at your own pace.
+An interpretive walk through the sanctuary allows visitors to see the sanctuary and view the various packs of wolfdogs at your own pace.
 This is a great opportunity to learn interesting facts about wolves and wolfdogs and support the sanctuary.
 This tour provides a general admission into the sanctuary.
 Since this tour has unlimited availability, this is a great tour option for large groups, school groups, and any last minute visits to the sanctuary.
 There is no interaction with the wolfdogs on this tour.